awsdocs/amazon-redshift-developer-guide/doc_source/load-from-emr-steps-configure-iam.md

 **To configure IAM permissions**

-1. Add the following permissions for the IAM user that will create the Amazon EMR cluster\.
+1. Add the following permissions for the user that will create the Amazon EMR cluster\.

    ```
    ec2:DescribeSecurityGroups